DarkenLight/Bastille-Jellyfin/README.md

 8. Open the jail configaration Menu, Select Advance> Execute.

-9. Open and edit the jail.conf for jellyfin jail using the GUI.
+9. Open and edit the jail.conf for Jellyfin jail using the GUI.

 10. Add This two lines
 - allow.mlock;